unidendefi/eth3rdeye/README.md

 - Develop open-source software to facilitate psi experiments, including necessary smart contract, infrastructure services, data collection/analysis and front-ends as needed.
 Documentation and code included so experiments can be remixed, modified and reproduced.
 - Deliver a proof-of-concept application which implements the system design and allows for runing a psi experiment and associated data collection

-## Methodology - Remote Viewing
+## Methodology - Controlled Remote Viewing

-The methodology defined here describes a way to execute remote viewing experiments while still retaining the characteristics of a secure, verifiable environment that can be audited.
+The methodology defined here describes a way to execute controlled remote viewing experiments executed using smart contracts, while having "stringent controls, fraud-proof testing conditions, and obsessive attention to data collection and verification".

 ### The Need for Secrets

 A system that executes code as a smart contract on a public blockchain would typically enable any and all parties to view the data of those transactions.
 All validating nodes in the network need to validate that submitted transactions execute correctly according to the rules of the smart contract.
 Therefore the input data needs to be public in order to perform this validation.